 This blog is a continuous practice of self-love—a safe space for me to live authentically out loud.
 In doing so, I hope to empower others to do the same.
 I aim to cultivate a more compassionate world through self-expression and acceptance, accountability, efficacy, and celebration.
-This blog will feature my personal experience as I navigate the world as a multiply queer, polyamorous, sex-body-kink positive, autistic w/ADHD, disabled, spiritual-without-religion person.
+This blog will feature my personal experience as I navigate the world as a multiply queer, polyamorous, sex-body-kink positive, disabled, spiritual-without-religion, AuDHDer.

 Here we undo generational trauma by breaking down the shame that encapsulates taboo subjects and misunderstandings.
 We are stronger as individuals when we rid ourselves of shame.
 This is a safe space for people to explore their identities and learn about others without fear of judgement.